xavsant/brent_crude_prices/ANALYSIS.md

 From 2014 onwards, the relationship from 2011 to 2014 generally follows, with POILWTI being charged at a discount to POILBRE.

-From the above, I become more certain as to why the LSTM model might outperform other traditional ML models.
+From the above, I became more certain as to why the LSTM model might outperform other traditional ML models.
 Being able to update key information as well as forget information (across all features) would be especially useful in ensuring optimum forecast accuracy for POILBRE.

  ---

 ### LSTM model vs other ML models

-For this project, I am primarily interested in assessing the usefulness of the Long Short-Term Memory (LSTM) model in forecasting commodity prices (namely, POILBRE) over other traditional Machine Learning (ML) models.
+For this project, I was primarily interested in assessing the usefulness of the Long Short-Term Memory (LSTM) model in forecasting commodity prices (namely, POILBRE) over other traditional Machine Learning (ML) models.

-Utilising all relevant features made available in the dataset, I found that the LSTM model outperforms other ML models (namely Linear Regression, Random Forest, ARIMA and its variants) by a noticeable margin.
+Utilising all relevant features made available in the dataset, I found that the LSTM model outperformed other ML models (namely Linear Regression, Random Forest, ARIMA and its variants) by a noticeable margin.

-With an 80/20 split of monthly data ranging from 1993 to mid 2017, here are the Mean Absolute Errors (MAEs) of the models:
+With an 80/20 split of monthly data ranging from 1993 to mid 2017, these were the Mean Absolute Errors (MAEs) of the models:

 > Note that the min, max price POILBRE is 9.8, 133.9 ($USD)